nomanashraf874/Nuntius/README.md

 # Nuntius
-Flash Chat is an internet based messaging app similar to WhatsApp.Firebase Firestore as a backend database to store and retrieve messages from the cloud.
+Flash Chat is a real time messaging app similar to WhatsApp.
+Firebase Firestore, a NoSQL backend database to store and retrieve data from the cloud.

 ## User Stories
 - [x] User can Login.